enjoy-digital/litex_wr_nic/ARCHI.md

 - Depending on the `with_pcie_eth` parameter, it configures Wishbone interfaces for RX and TX slots, creating separate SRAM interfaces for each slot.
 - Exposes these SRAM interfaces on a single Wishbone bus using the `wishbone.SRAM` and `wishbone.Decoder` modules for both RX and TX operations.
 - For PCIe Ethernet configurations, separate Wishbone buses are used for RX and TX, with corresponding decoders.

+# gateware/eth_pcie_soc.py:

+## Overview
+The `EthernetPCIeSoC` class integrates Ethernet MAC functionality with PCIe capabilities in a System-on-Chip (SoC) design using the LiteX framework.
+This integration involves configuring Ethernet and PCIe subsystems, connecting them to Wishbone buses, and ensuring proper data flow and control.
+The following sections describe the integration methods and the global architecture, explaining how the previously described modules are interconnected.

+## EthernetPCIeSoC Class
+### CSR Map
+The `csr_map` dictionary maps various components to CSR (Control and Status Registers) addresses, facilitating their configuration and control through software.

+### `__add_ethernet` Method
+This method adds an Ethernet MAC module to the SoC, configuring its parameters and connecting it to the appropriate interfaces.

+#### Parameters:
+- `name`: Name of the Ethernet MAC module.
+- `phy`: Physical layer interface.
+- `phy_cd`: Clock domain for the PHY.
+- `dynamic_ip`: Enable dynamic IP addressing.
+- `software_debug`: Enable software debugging.
+- `data_width`: Data width for the MAC.
+- `nrxslots`, `ntxslots`: Number of RX and TX slots.
+- `rxslots_read_only`, `txslots_write_only`: Read-only or write-only configuration for slots.
+- `with_timestamp`: Enable packet timestamping.
+- `with_timing_constraints`: Add timing constraints for the PHY.
+- `local_ip`, `remote_ip`: Local and remote IP addresses.
+- `with_pcie_eth`: Enable PCIe Ethernet integration.

+#### Functionality:
+- Instantiates the `LiteEthMAC` module with the specified parameters.
+- Connects the MAC's sink and source endpoints to the SoC's interfaces.
+- Configures memory regions and Wishbone interfaces for RX and TX slots.
+- Adds dynamic IP and timing constraints if specified.

+### `__add_pcie` Method
+This method adds a PCIe subsystem to the SoC, configuring the PCIe PHY, endpoint, DMA engines, and MSI (Message Signaled Interrupts).

+#### Parameters:
+- `name`: Name of the PCIe subsystem.
+- `phy`: Physical layer interface for PCIe.
+- `ndmas`: Number of DMA engines.
+- `max_pending_requests`: Maximum pending requests for PCIe.
+- `address_width`, `data_width`: Address and data width for PCIe.
+- `with_dma_buffering`, `dma_buffering_depth`: Enable and configure DMA buffering.
+- `with_dma_loopback`: Enable DMA loopback.
+- `with_dma_synchronizer`: Enable DMA synchronizer.
+- `with_dma_monitor`, `with_dma_status`: Enable DMA monitoring and status.
+- `with_msi`, `msi_type`, `msi_width`: Enable and configure MSI.
+- `with_ptm`: Enable Precision Time Measurement.
+- `with_pcie_eth`: Enable PCIe Ethernet integration.

+#### Functionality:
+- Instantiates the `LitePCIeEndpoint` and `LitePCIeWishboneMaster` modules for PCIe endpoint and MMAP (Memory Map) interfaces.
+- Configures MSI for interrupt handling, connecting Ethernet RX/TX IRQs if PCIe Ethernet is enabled.
+- Adds DMA engines for data transfer, configuring their parameters and connecting IRQs.
+- Adds timing constraints for the PCIe PHY.

+### `add_ethernet_pcie` Method
+This method integrates both Ethernet and PCIe subsystems in the SoC, ensuring proper configuration and connectivity.

+#### Parameters:
+- `name`: Name of the Ethernet MAC module.
+- `phy`, `pcie_phy`: Physical layer interfaces for Ethernet and PCIe.
+- `phy_cd`: Clock domain for the PHY.
+- `dynamic_ip`: Enable dynamic IP addressing.
+- `software_debug`: Enable software debugging.
+- `nrxslots`, `ntxslots`: Number of RX and TX slots.
+- `with_timing_constraints`: Add timing constraints for the PHY.
+- `max_pending_requests`: Maximum pending requests for PCIe.
+- `with_msi`: Enable MSI.

+#### Functionality:
+- Adds Ethernet MAC and PCIe subsystems using `__add_ethernet` and `__add_pcie` methods.
+- Configures memory buses (`pcie_mem_bus_rx` and `pcie_mem_bus_tx`) for PCIe RX and TX data paths.
+- Instantiates and connects DMA engines for data transfer between PCIe and Wishbone interfaces.
+- Sets up interconnections between Ethernet MAC and PCIe DMA engines, ensuring proper data flow and control signals.

+### `generate_software_header` Method
+This method generates software headers for CSR, SoC, and memory regions, enabling software access to hardware configurations.

+## Global Architecture and Interconnection
+The `EthernetPCIeSoC` class integrates Ethernet MAC and PCIe subsystems into a cohesive SoC architecture using the following components:

+1. **Ethernet MAC**: Handles Ethernet frame transmission and reception, using SRAM for packet buffering and Wishbone interfaces for memory-mapped access.
+2. **PCIe Subsystem**: Provides high-speed data transfer capabilities via PCIe, with endpoint and DMA engines for efficient communication.
+3. **Wishbone Bus**: Serves as the primary interconnect for memory-mapped peripherals, connecting Ethernet MAC and PCIe subsystems to the CPU and other SoC components.
+4. **DMA Engines**: Facilitate direct memory access between PCIe and Wishbone interfaces, ensuring high-performance data transfer.
+5. **MSI (Message Signaled Interrupts)**: Manage interrupt signals for efficient event handling, particularly for Ethernet RX/TX operations.